 “I’m here not to lead your victims out of this labyrinth… “

 “A bit of a waste, you’re far too late.
-Here, there and everywhere their bones, in fact I’m getting mighty hungry again.”
+Their bones here, there and everywhere, in fact I’m getting mighty hungry again.”

 “What?
+Who?
 Me?
-Out of this, my own labyrinth?
-Are you out of your mind?”
+Out of this labyrinth?
+Created especially for me by Daedalus?
+Are you quite out of your mind?”

 The spectator, a witness at the edge of his seat, immediately recognizing the outline of his own dilemma, the dagger having weighed beyond its metallic content, and getting heavier and heavier as time progressed.
 In fact he didn’t know how he had kept it immobile all these years, so strong, strange and seemingly selective gravity’s upward pull had been.
 But then gravity picks and chooses with almost human tenacity, he thought, knowing how man can be obstinate to a fault, unable to give up an idea on which he has come to rely, even though this will sometimes bring him misery.
 Man only in the end, never in the beginning, raising chin and eyes, closeness to a problem never his best friend.
 Or was this gravity itself at child’s play, more fickle than selective, more random that our man could think?
 But why would gravity pull less strongly on a person’s dagger raising it all too easily, than on his chin, preventing him from looking up and widen his regard, not neutral this pull, but sometimes good and sometimes bad?
 A cover-up invented by those who lived well by its threat, only pretending the dagger is ceremonial, ostensibly to ward off evil and defend, but in reality and not so subtly commanding it, it had dawned on him?!
 The other question begging, who defines evil and first considers it a good idea to use a weapon ancient or more modern?
 Power always lurking in the background, because he who dominates is free in his manner, the meek and indifferent only ending up caught: the public a commodity, a prop, there so the other may live the life that pleases him, at the expense of all.